kerns/VerticalRhythm/README.md

 A Sass mixin that abstracts the maths involved in applying vertical rhythms with CSS.

+## Example

+You can the result of the example included [here](//oliverjash.github.com/vertical-rhythm/)

 ## Usage

 	// Custom variables.
 These are the defaults.